matter-labs/tutorials/usdc-paymaster-w-api3-data-feeds/README.md

 - Utilize API3 Data Feeds within a paymaster.

+You can also find [this tutorial in our docs](https://era.zksync.io/docs/dev/tutorials/api3-usd-paymaster-tutorial.html).

 ## Using API3's self-funded dAPIs with zkSync paymaster example to pay gas fee in USDC on zkSync Era.

 [API3➚](https://api3.org/) is a collaborative project to deliver traditional API services to smart contract platforms in a decentralized and trust-minimized way.
 It is governed by a decentralized autonomous organization (DAO), namely the [API3 DAO](https://api3.org/dao).